Close Button

 • • The XML-based Extensible Messaging and Presence Protocol (XMPP)

 Another popular option is IETF’s Session Initiation Protocol (SIP), and you should be familiar with it if you work with VoIP tools.
-SIP Softphones essentially set up sessions and calls for VoIP communication.

 How the Technology Is Evolving

 The days of pure text are over.
 Businesses need more flexibility and options when it comes to collaborating with other team members, even if they are located in entirely different places.
-For this reason new cloud Softphone app features are sure to be popular in the coming years, making this technology a fundamental piece of an organization growth.

 Push Notifications

 There aren’t many people around anymore who aren’t familiar with push notifications.
 Those little messages show up on your home screen with a catchy “ding” to notify you, even if your phone is in your pocket.
-They’re incredibly effective ways to get people’s attention, as most individuals check their phones at least 5 times an hour.

 When you have amazing collaboration within your team, it allows them to work together and focus on the important tasks at hand.

-Used for more than just knowing when your favorite YouTuber has uploaded a new video, push notifications have significant use cases in business, from notifying staff members to advertising to consumers.
+Used for more than just knowing when your favorite YouTuber has uploaded a new video, local push notifications have significant use cases in business, from notifying staff members to advertising to consumers.
 Our “Push Token Reporter” function collects push tokens on the devices of end-users, broadcasting whatever notifications you need at any time.

 Rich Messaging